 You might try the scissors-over-comb technique for precision cutting.
 You can also combine the two methods by using a comb and your beard trimmer on the lowest setting.
 Don’t forget to clean up the stray hairs on your cheek with your trimmer’s shaping tool or, if you’re feeling brutish, a dry cartridge (no cream needed).

 If you’re growing a full beard, you’ll need to figure out where the hair on your head ends and your beard begins — we’re talking about sideburns.
 Too many bearded men dismiss this area as a No Man’s Land, allowing the hair around the ears to grow too long.

-“If you’re adept with clippers, or with a comb, you can do what a barber does; you can create a nice taper.
+“If you’re adept with clippers, or with a comb, you can do what a barber does: You can create a nice taper.
 It’s the best way to blend, and I think it’s easy to do with a clipper,” Accattato elaborates.
-Begin with taking just a little hair at the bridge between your hairline and your beard until you find a length that is acceptable.
+Begin by taking just a little hair at the bridge between your hairline and your beard until you find a length that is acceptable.
 Over time, tapering your ‘burns will become second nature.

 Defining the Neckline

 Generally speaking, a good neckline should be a natural extension down from the curve of your ear.
 The hair should pass about 1 to 1.5 inches above the Adam’s apple in the territory between neck and head.

 The bushy mustache may work for legendary cowboy Sam Eliott, but it doesn’t look so great on the rest of us.
 The “goatee area” around your mouth deserves special attention when you’re shaping your beard.

 “Make sure your mustache isn’t going over the upper lip,” says Accattato.
 “You can use rounded scissors to trim that — the same rounded scissors that you use to trim your nose hairs are good to also trim that upper lip area.”